aleosin/blank/README.md

 Uses MySQL as a RDBMS.

 ### How to setup and run
 * Setup docker on Linux/Mac machine.
+Haven't checked on Windows, you are kindly welcome to try.
 * Download source code from this repo.
 * Run command `docker-compose up -d --build` to build images and up containers.
 * Run command `docker-compose exec backend python manage.py migrate` to apply database migrations.